 Check the Coolant Levels

 Coolant, also known as antifreeze, is essential for your car engine, especially in the winter.
 This helps to prevent your engine from freezing.
 Even if you aren’t in an area were it snows, it’s not a bad idea to get your engine checked to ensure your coolant levels are in a good range.
 Also, have the engine inspected for any leaks in order to prevent your coolant from draining.

 More Auto Maintenance Tips

 The above automotive maintenance tips are essential winter prep.
 Cold months can have a great impact on your vehicle, which is why you should always visit a reputable automobile repair shop to have your car maintained.

-To schedule an appointment in the Lafayette area, contact us at (925) 284-3390, or click here to redeem one of our specials.
+To schedule an appointment in the Lafayette Area, contact us at (925) 284-3390, or certified professional car mechanic to redeem one of our specials.